Patient Story: Carmen from the Philippines

 We often hear stories of patients gaining access to treatment shortly after a cancer diagnosis, but that’s just the beginning.
 The cancers we support are chronic diseases, meaning patients must take medication daily to keep their cancer under control.
 Many patients, like Carmen from the Philippines, must move on to second- or third-line treatment if there are complications.
 Max team member, Nelia Medina, interviewed Carmen to capture her experience.

-With most drug donation programs, which provide just one treatment, Carmen’s story could have ended there.
-But at The Max Foundation we work with pharmaceutical partners to make available as many treatments as possible for each specific form of cancer we cover.
-Our goal is to ensure patients and their physicians have options throughout their journey, so they can access additional treatments if needed.
+For each specific form of cancer, we cover treatment at no cost to the patient.
+Our goal is to ensure patients and their physicians have options throughout their journey, so they can access additional treatments when needed.